 While in chemistry, atoms, complex molecules, or even elements from the elements chart can all be brought to life, allowing students the chance to visualize hard-to-grasp concepts.
 Using complex molecules as an example, parts can be printed out then assembled together easily.
 Students can then visually see how different parts are connected with one another to get a better understanding of the subject at hand.

 There you go!
 Here are just a few ways resin 3D printing could be used in education.
-Feel free to check out our entire LCD 3D printer collection along with our resins so that you too can bring education to life.
+For more 3D printing applications, please click here.

 3D Printed Tabletop Female Warriors You Don’t Want to Miss